Sri-Krishna-R-Hebbar/QR_1Pharmacy/README.md

 # QR_1Pharmacy

 This repository implements a YOLOv8-based pipeline for detecting QR codes in images.
 It includes training, inference, and evaluation scripts, along with utilities for visualization.
+It supports both:

+- **Stage 1 (Detection)**: Detect all QR codes in the image.
+- **Stage 2 (Bonus - Decoding + Classification)**: Decode QR values and classify them by type.

 ---